How cable news is reacting to Biden’s prime-time speech

 The speech, during which Biden framed the wing of the Republican Party loyal to former President Trump as a threat to democracy, served as a scathing rebuke of the ongoing political influence of his predecessor, which Democrats hope will energize voters ahead of this fall’s midterm elections.

-Made against a dark-red backdrop in Philadelphia with a pair of Marines standing behind the president as he spoke, the speech also portrayed Republicans who are loyal to Trump over the GOP establishment as aiming to take the country “backward.”
+Made against a dark red backdrop in Philadelphia with a pair of U.S. Marines standing behind the president as he spoke, the speech also portrayed Republicans who are loyal to Trump over the GOP establishment as aiming to take the country “backward.”

 “Somebody made the decision to put those Marines in the shot,” Jaslow said.
 “And the reality is those Marines didn’t have a choice.”